-Invasive disease is an adverse finding after initial organ-sparing treatment and should be treated according to the stage of the recurrence.^{143,144} For noninvasive primary tumor recurrences, treatment generally consists of a partial or total penectomy, although repeat penile-sparing options can be considered (category 2B).
+Invasive disease is an adverse finding after initial organ-sparing treatment and should be treated according to the stage of the recurrence.
+160, 161 For noninvasive primary tumor recurrences, treatment should also be based on the stage of recurrence.

 A recurrence in the inguinal region carries a poor prognosis (median survival, <6 months) and optimal management remains elusive.
 If no prior inguinal lymphadenectomy or RT was given, primary treatment for the management of ILNs can be followed.
-If the patient previously received lymphadenectomy or RT, subsequent-line therapies include chemotherapy followed by ILND, ILND alone, or chemoradiotherapy (if no prior RT).^{72,145} A recent study suggests that ILND may be beneficial in patients with penile cancer with locally recurrent ILN metastases.146

-While potentially curative, patients must be advised of the high incidence of postoperative complications.146
+If the patient previously received lymphadenectomy or RT, subsequent-line therapies include chemotherapy followed by ILND, ILND alone, or chemoradiotherapy (if no prior RT).^{81,162} A study suggests that ILND may be beneficial in patients with penile cancer with locally recurrent ILN metastases.163 While potentially curative, patients must be advised of the high incidence of postoperative complications.163